yodobrin/file-service-sample/README.md

 ## Design Approach

-The following guidlines were considered for the solution approach:
+The following guidelines were considered for the solution approach:

-- Network Seperation
+- Network Separation
 - Time, role and IP based authorization
 - Microservice